Identity & Access Management

 CREATE EDGE TYPE APPLIES_TO

-CREATE EDGE TYPE INHERITS_FROM
+CREATE EDGE TYPE GOVERNED_BY

 -- What can this user actually access?